Symmetric Assembly Puzzles are Hard, Beyond a Few Pieces: Constant Number of Pieces

-Now suppose (b), and suppose two connected pieces intersect $\mu(P)$.
+Now suppose (b), so that two connected pieces intersect $\mu(P)$.
 The edges connecting these two pieces must overlap in $\mu(P)$ to construct a length equal to an edge of $P$, contradicting exclusion from Case~2.
 So $\mu(P)$ does not intersect the interior of multiple branch pieces.

 Finally suppose (c), and let $\mu(P)$ be the strict subset of some piece $Q^*$.
-Segment $f(e_P)$ cannot contain an edge of the symmetric assembly or else it would create a length equal to an edge of $Q^*$, contradicting exclusion from Case~2.
-So $P$ is fully connected.
-A useful corollary of the preceding three arguments is that the reflection of any partially connected leaf of a symmetric assembly that conforms to neither Case~1 nor Case~ 2, must itself be a piece congruent to the leaf.
-We will refer to this property later as \emph{partial leaf congruence}.

-Here we note that none of the arguments so far have required $P$ to be a leaf having at most one branch sibling; we will use that fact in the argument to follow.
-Let $\ell$ be the line collinear with segment $f(e_{QP})$, and let $e_{\ell}$ be the subset of $Q$ that maps to the largest connected subset of $\ell \cap f(Q)$ containing $f(e_{QP})$.
+Let $\ell$ be the line collinear with segment $f(e_{PQ})$, and let $e_{\ell}$ be the subset of $Q$ that maps to the largest connected subset of $\ell \cap f(Q)$ containing $f(e_{PQ})$.
 Consider the two disconnected sections of the boundary of $Q$ between an endpoint of $e_{PQ}$ and an endpoint of $e_{\ell}$, which must each be more than an isolated point or exclusion from Case~1 would be violated.
 Piece $P$ has at most one branch sibling, so at most one of these sections can be connected to a branch.
 Let $q$ be an endpoint of $e_\ell$ in a section not connected to a branch.

-Consider the boundary of $Q$ between $e_{QP}$ and $q$.
+Consider the boundary of $Q$ between $e_{PQ}$ and $q$.
 Suppose this boundary were a line segment subset of $e_Q$, implying the internal angle of $Q$ at $q$ is less than $\pi$; see \figurename~\ref{fig:convexang}.
-Then $\mu(q)$ is in $f(Q^*)$ or else $Q^*$ would connect to another piece somewhere on the segment between $e_{QP}$ and $q$ and construct an edge of the same length as a leaf connected to $e_Q$, contradicting exclusion from Case~2.
-If $\mu(q)$ is in $f(Q^*)$ and $Q$ does not connect with any other piece at $q$, then $\mu(q)$ must be a vertex of $f(Q^*)$.
-Alternatively, $q$ partially connects to a leaf through $e_Q$.
-By partial leaf congruence, the reflection of this leaf must itself be a congruent piece, so $\mu(q)$ is a vertex of $f(Q^*)$.
-In either case, the edge of $Q^*$ adjacent to $\mu(q)$ contained in $\mu(e_Q)$ will have the same length as the subset of $e_Q$ between $q$ and a vertex of a leaf, contradicting exclusion from Case~2.
+Point $q$ is not included in the connection between $Q$ and another piece through $e_Q$.
+If it were, it would be a partial connection with a leaf piece, which by Lemma~\ref{lem:partial} would be part of a partially connected pair contradicting the minimality of $f(\puz)$.
+Further, $\mu(q)$ is a vertex of $f(Q^*)$ or else $Q^*$ would connect to another piece somewhere on the segment between $\mu(e_{PQ})$ and $\mu(q)$, and their connection would construct an edge of the same length as an edge from a leaf connected to $f(e_Q)$, contradicting exclusion from Case~2.
+The edge of $Q^*$ adjacent to $\mu(q)$ contained in $\mu(e_Q)$ will have the same length as the subset of $e_Q$ between $q$ and a vertex of a leaf, contradicting exclusion from Case~2.